enonic/old-xp-doc/doc/reference/query-language.rst

   queryExpr = [ constraintExpr ] [ orderExpr ] ;

 * If no constraint-expression is given, all documents will match.
-* If no order-expression is given, results will be ordered by *timestamp* descending.
+* If no order-expression is given, results will be ordered by *_score* descending.

 Examples: